philipmjohnson/flutter_dynamic_text_field/README.md

 # flutter_dynamic_text_field

-This sample app illustrates two Flutter form concepts:
+This sample app illustrates two useful Flutter form concepts:

 1. How to create a dynamic (expandable and contractable) set of text fields within a form.
-2. How to create a custom form field in [Flutter Form Builder](https://pub.dev/packages/flutter_form_builder).
+2. How to provide this dynamic set of text fields as a single, reusable custom form field in [Flutter Form Builder](https://pub.dev/packages/flutter_form_builder).

 This example includes a validator to check that all fields have values upon pressing the submit button.